Charles E. and Susan T. Harris Professor

 Biography | Selected Publications

 "Unintended Consequences of Expensive Cancer Therapeutics—The Pursuit of Marginal Indications and a Me-Too Mentality That Stifles Innovation and Creativity."
-Tito Fojo, Sham Mailankody, and Andrew Lo.
-JAMA Otolaryngol Head Neck Surg.
-Published online July 28, 2014.
+Fojo, Tito, Sham Mailankody, and Andrew W. Lo.
+JAMA Otolaryngol Head Neck Surg, 140(12): 1225-1236.
+(2014)

 "What Post-Crisis Changes Does the Economics Discipline Need?
 Beware of Theory Envy!"
-Andrew W. Lo, in What's the Use of Economics: Teaching the Dismal Science After the Crisis, Diane Coyle, ed.
+Lo, Andrew W. In Coyle, Diane (ed.), What's the Use of Economics: Teaching the Dismal Science After the Crisis.
 London, UK: London Publishing Partnership, 2012

 Measuring Systemic Risk in the Finance and Insurance Sectors.
 Monica Billio, Mila Getmansky, Andrew W. Lo, and Loriana Pelizzon, Working Paper (2011)

 The Evolution of Technical Analysis: Financial Prediction from Babylonian Tablets to Bloomberg Terminals.
-Andrew W. Lo and Jasmina Hasanhodzic.
+Lo, Andrew W., and Jasmina Hasanhodzic.
 Hoboken, NJ: John Wiley & Sons, Inc., 2010.

 The Heretics of Finance.
-Andrew W. Lo and Jasmina Hasanhodzic.
+Lo, Andrew W., and Jasmina Hasanhodzic.
 New York, NY: Bloomberg Press.
 2009

 The Econometrics of Financial Markets.
-John Y. Campbell, Andrew W. Lo and A. Craig MacKinlay.
+Campbell, John Y., Andrew W. Lo, and A. Craig MacKinlay.
 Princeton, NJ: Princeton University Press, 1997.

 Analyst forecasts; Angel investing; Applied economics; Applied mathematics; Applied probability; Arbitrage pricing theory; Artificial intelligence; Asset management; Asset pricing; Banking; Banking management; Banking operations and policy; Banking regulation; Bankruptcy; Bayesian networks; Bayesian statistics; Bayesian statistics; Big data; Biopharmaceutical; Biotechnology; Bond markets; Bond negotiations; Bond pricing; Business intelligence; Business plans; Cancer; Capital budgeting; Capital controls; Capital market; CEO compensation; Clinical trials; Consumer behavior; Contagion; Corporate diversification; Corporate finance; Corporate governance; Corporate strategy and policy; Currency; Cyber security; Data acquisition; Data analysis; Data mining; Decision making; Deflation; Derivatives; Disaster recovery; Distance learning; Dividend policy; Dot-com; Drug models; eCommerce; Econometrics; Economic crisis; Economics; Education; Emerging businesses; Entrepreneurial finance; Entrepreneurial management; Equities; Euro; Exchange rates; Executive compensation; Federal Reserve; Financial econometrics; Financial engineering; Financial information technology; Financial information technology; Financial markets; Financial reporting; Financial services; Financial statement analysis; Foreign investment; Futures; Government; Healthcare; Healthcare industry; Hedge funds; Hurdle rates; Inflation; Intellectual property; Intellectual property law; Interest rates; International finance; Internet privacy issues; Intertemporal choice; Investment analysis; Investment banking; Investment risk; Investment strategies; Knowledge sharing; Macroeconomics; Mathematical programming; MBA; Medical decision making; Medicine; Mergers and acquisitions; Mobile banking; MOOCs; Mortgage funds; Mutual funds; Neural networks; New venture development; New ventures; Non-linear dynamics; Online banking; Online education; Online feedback mechanisms; Operations research; Optimal control; Optimization; Options; Patents; Pensions; Personal finance; Pharmaceuticals; Portfolio choice; Portfolio design and management; Private equity; Research and development; Retirement planning; Revenue management; Risk capital; Risk management; Sampling; Securities and Exchange Commission (SEC); Security prices; Simulation; Software agents; Startups / Start-ups; Statistics; Stochastic modeling; Stock exchange; Stock exchange consolidation; Stock market; Stock options; Stock trading; Subprime lending; Trading decisions; Treasuries; Venture capital; Wall Street; Web-based marketing